wistia/wistia-open-docs/_posts/embedded-video-analytics.md

 More on [Audience Engagement Graphs]({{ '/audience-engagement-graph' | post_url }}).

 ---

-### Plays by Date

-{% post_image hashed_id: '40a5d3c0af039607eab984bfb5911f4b91325ae1', class: 'center' %}

-Select the 'plays by date' tab above the engagement graph to see Trends-type data for the video.
-Moving the yellow tabs below the graph will change the date range, while hovering over the graph will display specific view count data for that date.

----

 ### Summary Bar

-The summary bar underneath the engagement graph displays overall data for the viewers of the video.
+The summary bar next to the engagement graph displays overall data for the viewers of the video.
 This is extremely useful high-level data for comparison, such as % of viewers who clicked play, % viewed, and total time watched.
+We also house information on actions taken by your viewers--from entering an email into Turnstile to clicking an Annotation Link.
+Simply click "Show Details" for a deeper explation of this information.

+{% wistia_embed hashed_id: rgpz87ssi3 %}

-Under the engagement graph area and summary bar are a list of the individual viewers who have watched your video, along with their **heatmaps**.
+Under the engagement graph area and summary bar are a list of the individual viewers who have watched your video, along with their [**heatmaps**]({{ '/embedded-video-analytics/#heatmaps' | post_url }}).

+---

+### Actions

+Actions are an easy way to track viewer engagement from Calls to Action, Annotations, and Turnstile email gate.
+Clicking on a waypoint below the engagement graph will show what percentage of viewers took action during your videos--from entering an email to clicking a link.

+{% post_image hashed_id: 'db8a3dfcc3ef0f81d7d428e7b3e7396f29ebfed6', class: 'center' %}

 ---